electron/electron/docs/api/web-frame.md

 `webFrame` export of the electron module is an instance of the `WebFrame` class representing the top frame of the current `BrowserWindow`.
-Sub-frames can be retrieved by certain properties and methods (e.g. `webFrame.firstChild`)
+Sub-frames can be retrieved by certain properties and methods (e.g. `webFrame.firstChild`).

 An example of zooming current page to 200%.